Updated CRWD Rules

 - Construction activity shall be phased when possible.

 - All construction waste shall be properly managed and disposed.

 - All erosion and sedimentation controls shall be installed before commencing the land disturbing activity.

 - The permittee shall be responsible for proper operation and maintenance of all controls.

 Permit required for new direct connections orreplacement of existing connections to the Trout Brook Storm Sewer Interceptor or other components of CRWD’s municipal storm sewer system.
 CRWD must approve the methods for making a new direct connection or replacing an existing connection.

 Peak flow rate and the total volume of flow must not cause new water conveyance problems or exacerbate existing water conveyance problems.
 Enlargement of existing connections is considered a new connection.

-CRWD strongly recommends that any developer review a full copy of CRWD’s Complete Rules Document to learn about all criteria and requirements for a permit.
+CRWD strongly recommends that any developer review a full copy of CRWD’s Rules to learn about all criteria and requirements for a permit.

 Also see the Volume Reduction for Stormwater Management FAQ Sheet or Permit Guidance and Information Handbook.